-In an effort to achieve results comparable to those proposed for the tunnel alternatives, bridge alternatives were also investigated.
-As with the tunnel alternatives, various designs were analyzed.
+In an effort to achieve results comparable to those proposed for the Tunnel Alternatives, Bridge Alternatives were also investigated.
+As with the Tunnel Alternatives, various designs were analyzed.
 Figures 5-12 and 5-13 illustrate bridge concepts considered.
-Based on the analysis, bridge alternatives were determined to not be prudent and feasible because:
+Based on the analysis, Bridge Alternatives were determined to not be prudent and feasible because:

-- ► Complete avoidance of the resources afforded protection under Section 4(f) would not be achieved. - ➤ The desired effects from the bridge alternatives avoidance of use-related impacts such as landscape alteration and visual intrusion-would not be achieved.
+- ➤ Complete avoidance of the resources afforded protection under Section 4(f) would not be achieved. - ➤ The desired effects from the Bridge Alternatives-avoidance of use-related impacts such as landscape alteration and visual intrusion-would not be achieved.
 Necessary bridge piers, bridge foundations, fill slopes for approaches, and cut slopes would cause use-related impacts.

-► Costs to construct the bridges-estimated to be between approximately \$232 million (21 percent of the project's total construction cost) and \$323 million (29 percent of the project's total construction cost) were determined to not be prudent.

-► Construction of the bridge alternatives would require drilling and blasting for the numerous pier foundations, which would result in permanent scarring and excavation of the ridges.

-➤ The bridge alternatives would increase visual impacts for views from the South Mountains to adjacent land and from adjacent land to the South Mountains.

-➤ The inclusion of a bridge could result in hazardous materials restrictions along the entire proposed action.
-Therefore, hazardous cargo carriers would have to continue to use existing routes.

-► Incident management would be constrained on the bridge alternatives because of the height above existing ground, lack of graded side slopes, and the distances between access points.

-► Perceived driver safety might be impaired because the bridge height and length and steepness of the grades would be unique to an urban freeway in the Phoenix area.
+- ➤ Costs to construct the bridges-estimated to be between approximately \$232 million (21 percent of the project's total construction cost) and \$323 million (29 percent of the project's total construction cost)-were determined to not be prudent. - ➤ Construction of the Bridge Alternatives would require drilling and blasting for the numerous pier foundations, which would result in permanent scarring and excavation of the ridges. - ➤ The Bridge Alternatives would increase visual impacts for views from the South Mountains to adjacent land and from adjacent land to the South Mountains. - ➤ The inclusion of a bridge could result in hazardous materials restrictions along the entire proposed action.
+Therefore, hazardous cargo carriers would have to continue to use existing routes. - ➤ Incident management would be constrained on the Bridge Alternatives because of the height above existing ground, lack of graded side slopes, and the distances between access points. - ➤ Perceived driver safety might be impaired because the bridge height and length and steepness of the grades would be unique to an urban freeway in the Phoenix area.

-The desired outcome of developing the Bridge Alternative is to avoid use of a property protected under Section 4(f) or reduce use-related impacts.
-Not only do the Bridge Alternatives not avoid use of a Section 4(f) property, but they would increase visual impacts and introduce incident management and homeland security concerns, constructability and maintenance issues, future expansion limitations, and undesirable intrusionrelated impacts.
-Because the Bridge Alternatives do not achieve avoidance or meaningfully reduce use-related impacts, the substantially higher construction cost is not warranted.
-For these reason, FHWA and ADOT have determined that the Bridge Alternatives are not prudent and feasible and were, therefore, eliminated from further consideration.
+The desired outcome of developing the Bridge Alternatives is to avoid use of a property protected under Section 4(f) or reduce use-related impacts.
+Not only do the Bridge Alternatives not avoid use of a Section 4(f) property, but they would increase visual impacts and introduce incident management and homeland security concerns, constructibility and maintenance issues, future expansion limitations, and undesirable intrusion-related impacts.
+Because the Bridge Alternatives would not achieve avoidance or meaningfully reduce use-related impacts, the substantially higher construction cost is not warranted.
+For these reasons, FHWA and ADOT have determined that the Bridge Alternatives are not prudent and feasible and they were, therefore, eliminated from further consideration.